juju/juju-gui-charm/HACKING.md

 `~/.juju/environments.yaml`, that will be bootstrapped before running the tests and destroyed at the end of the test run.

+To run a test on a local environment, add a flag that tells the test not to collocate the deployed charm on a machine-0:

+    make ftest JUJU_ENV="myenv" JUJU_ENV_TYPE="local"

 ## Running the Charm From Development ##

 If you have set up your environment to run your local development charm,